firedancer-io/solfuzz-agave/README.md

 The overriding of a builtin is done via [macro](./macro/), which generates code only when either the `core-bpf` or `core-bpf-conformance` feature is enabled.
 This code will perform the override, as well as a few other related tasks.

 A convenience script is available to assist in building targets with Core BPF programs.
 It can be found at [`scripts/build_core_bpf.sh`](./scripts/build_core_bpf.sh) and supports a set of specific program IDs currently.
 Simply add your program ID t this list and the list defined in the macro (`SUPPORTED_BUILTINS`) to add it to the workflow.

+## Building Targets with BPF Programs

+Similar to Core BPF conformance testing, this harness can also build targets for BPF-BPF conformance testing.
+However, testing for conformance between two BPF programs, rather than a builtin and its BPF version, requires none of the special-casing mentioned in the above section.
+A similar mechanism to the above section can be used to build two targets for two versions of a BPF program.

+Again, this method keys on the contents of each target's compiled [program JIT cache](https://github.com/anza-xyz/agave/blob/6c6c26eec4317e06e334609ea686b0192a210092/program-runtime/src/loaded_programs.rs#L654).

+Available features:
+* `bpf-program-conformance`: Allows the developer to provide a program ID and a path to an ELF file via environment variables to manually load the program cache for a given program.

+Required variables:
+* `BPF_PROGRAM_ID`: The program ID of the program that should be loaded into the cache.
+* `BPF_TARGET`: The path to the program's ELF file (`.so` file) to load into the cache.